AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 ### Summary

 So in practice, a processor is just an electronic circuit that interprets electric signals.
-These electric signals can be associated with binary numbers.
+These signals can be associated with binary numbers.
 And a binary number is still just a number like any other.
 It can be converted to a more familiar decimal base.
+The computer cannot see 'numbers', but in spoken and written language people refer to the electric signals by using numbers.

-In this example, we're doing a memory read, but the processor can do many other operations including mathematical ones such as addition and subtraction.
+In this example, we're doing a memory read, but the processor can do many other operations on these signals including mathematical ones such as addition and subtraction.

 Note that the above gif is not 100% accurate to how a 6502 would be connected to a memory module.
 I left a few things out and took the liberty to rearrange the 6502's pins to make animating the gif easier.